 As they develop, all media begin by subverting the established order.
 The Reformation could not have been so disruptive, particularly for the church, without the print revolution which preceded it and partly caused it.
 In a more recent era, the transistor radio enabled De Gaulle to win in Algeria by circumventing his mutinous generals and broadcasting direct to servicemen in the front-line.
 Television, which in a famous phrase brought the Vietnam War into people’s living rooms, thereby helped end that conflict.
 Now we have social media to thank for exposing official obfuscation but also channeling videos of jihadist outrages.
 What new form of communication is waiting in the wings to subvert our present paradigms?

-- 1 Kings 18 Afghanistan Archbishop of Canterbury Barack Obama Bible Bologna Charles Prince of Wales Congress Conservatism Conservative Conservatives copywriting culture cyberwarfare David Cameron debt crisis defence Democrats Diana Norman Ed Miliband Edward Gibbon Elie Wiesel Elijah Elizabeth II Europe European Union faith freedom French Revolution Geoffrey Fisher God Goethe Hanslope Harold Macmillan India Israel Julius Caesar Kate Middleton Labour Le Marais Liberal Democrats Local government Louis XIV Louis XV metaphor Michael Ramsey miracles modern theology Monarchy Napoleon Nick Clegg Old Testament Pakistan Paris PR Prince William of Wales Project Gutenberg propaganda Prudence Andrew public service cuts religion Republican Sarah Palin science and religion solitude Stendhal Sudan Tea Party terrorism Wall Street war warfare William Tyndale women Yemen
+- 1 Kings 18 Afghanistan Archbishop of Canterbury Barack Obama Bible Bologna Charles III Charles Prince of Wales Congress Conservatism Conservative Conservatives copywriting Coronation of Elizabeth II culture cyberwarfare David Cameron debt crisis Democrats Diana Norman Ed Miliband Edward Gibbon Elie Wiesel Elijah Elizabeth II Europe European Union faith freedom French Revolution Geoffrey Fisher God Goethe Hanslope Harold Macmillan India Israel Julius Caesar Kate Middleton Labour Le Marais Liberal Democrats Local government Louis XIV Louis XV metaphor Michael Ramsey miracles modern theology Monarchy Napoleon Nick Clegg Old Testament Pakistan Paris PR Prince William of Wales Project Gutenberg propaganda Prudence Andrew public service cuts religion Republican Sarah Palin science and religion solitude Stendhal Sudan Tea Party Wall Street war warfare William Tyndale women Yemen